-- Participate in daily surgical rounds on all bariatric patients in the service, co-sign resident and/or PA notes if available or generate appropriate clinical note in the chart; provide daily care to patients on the service.
+- Participate in daily surgical rounds on all bariatric patients in the service, co-sign resident and/or PA notes if available or generate appropriate clinical note; provide daily care to patients on the service.

 - Provide postoperative patient care, write postoperative orders, and discharge patients if PA or residents are not available.

 - Log operative cases in the Fellowship Council log system.
 “New Innovations” system will be used for duty hours log.

 - Self-education and research projects.

-- Morbidity & Mortality Conference
+- Attend General Surgery Morbidity & Mortality Conference

-- Resident, student and nurses teaching rounds
+- Participate in resident, student, and nurses teaching rounds

-- One full day in outpatient office
+- Attend one full day in the outpatient office

-- Textbook review
+- Attend textbook review conference

-- Research project update/journal discussion meeting
+- Participate in research project update/journal discussion meetings

-- Multidisciplinary conference
+- Attend Multidisciplinary Conference